Excalibur: Morgana's Revenge: EMR 3.0

 Just prior to its acquisition by Microsoft in 2000, Bungie released the source code to the Marathon 2 engine and the Marathon Open-source project began, resulting in the new engine called Aleph One.
 In 2004, Glen Ditchfield approached Bill Catambay to convince him that Aleph One was by then stable enough to port EMR.
 Aleph One developer Loren Petrich wrote initial script for EMR in MML, the Marathon Markup Language.
 Catambay estimated the port to be another 3-year project, in order to take advantage of new features in Aleph One like MML and Lua scripting support.
 In autumn of 2004, work began on EMR 3.0.

 While previous iterations of EMR had over 40 contributors around the world, no more than 15 people worked on the Aleph One port.
 A lot of work from past contributors was re-used.
 The new rendition of EMR featured high resolution textures, 16-bit sound, revamped and new music, edited and expanded maps, and MML & lua scripting.
 In May 2007, EMR 3.0 was released to the public.
 For the first time, EMR 3.0 required no installer, and due to Aleph One's cross-platform compatibility was playable on Windows, Linux, and Macs with PPC and Intel processors.
 In 2015 the game was ported to the OpenPandora, an ARM processor based handheld.

 EMR Music

 Most of the music in EMR is original music, the bulk of which is compiled by James Bisset, with some original pieces by Bill Catambay and Dane Smith.
-The soundtrack to EMR 3.0 can be found on iTunes, Amazon.com, Google Play, and Game OST.
+The soundtrack to EMR 3.0 can be found on SoundCloud, Youtube.com, and Game OST.